STAR-Bench: Probing Deep Spatio-Temporal Reasoning as Audio 4D Intelligence: Related Work

 \section{Related Work}

 The recent progress of Large Audio-Language Models (LALMs)\citep{Audio-Flamingo,Qwen2-Audio,StepAudio2,mimoaudio} and Omni-Language Models (OLMs)\citep{qwen25omni,minicpmo,mingomni} has significantly advanced audio understanding.
 At the same time, it has spurred the development of numerous benchmarks to comprehensively evaluate their capabilities.
 Earlier benchmarks\citep{audiobench,airbench} mainly focused on semantic-level understanding tasks (transcription, captioning, and simple question answering), and recent benchmarks\citep{MMAU,ma2025mmar,mmaupro} have begun to investigate logical audio reasoning tasks.
-However, existing benchmarks do not address 4D audio intelligence or deep spatio-temporal reasoning across multiple audio inputs, and instead remain limited to single-clip understanding and reasoning.
-To fill these gaps, we propose a benchmark designed for multi-audio and deep spatio-temporal reasoning, enabling more comprehensive evaluation of audio 4D intelligence.
-See Table \ref{tab:benchmark_comparison} for a comparison with existing benchmarks, and \cref{appendix:related} for further related works.